Tanning (leather): Health and environmental impact

 The tanning process involves chemical and organic compounds that can have a detrimental effect on the environment.
 Agents such as chromium, vegetable tannins, and aldehydes are used in the tanning step of the process.
 Chemicals used in tanned leather production increase the levels of chemical oxygen demand and total dissolved solids in water when not disposed of responsibly.
 These processes also use large quantities of water and produce large amounts of pollutants.

-The tannery in León, Nicaragua, has also been identified as a source of major river pollution.

 Boiling and sun drying can oxidize and convert the various chromium(III) compounds used in tanning into carcinogenic hexavalent chromium, or chromium(VI).
 This hexavalent chromium runoff and scraps are then consumed by animals, in the case of Bangladesh, chickens (the nation's most common source of protein).
 Up to 25% of the chickens in Bangladesh contained harmful levels of hexavalent chromium, adding to the national health problem load.

 Chromium is not solely responsible for these diseases.
 Methylisothiazolinone, which is used for microbiological protection (fungal or bacterial growth), causes problems with the eyes and skin.
 Anthracene, which is used as a leather tanning agent, can cause problems in the kidneys and liver and is also considered a carcinogen.
 Formaldehyde and arsenic, which are used for leather finishing, cause health problems in the eyes, lungs, liver, kidneys, skin, and lymphatic system and are also considered carcinogens.
 The waste from leather tanneries is detrimental to the environment and the people who live in it.
 The use of old technologies plays a large factor in how hazardous wastewater results in contaminating the environment.
 This is especially prominent in small and medium-sized tanneries in developing countries.

-The UN Leather Working Group (LWG) "provides an environmental audit protocol, designed to assess the facilities of leather manufacturers," for " traceability, energy conservation, [and] responsible management of waste products."
+The UN Leather Working Group (LWG) "provides an environmental audit protocol, designed to assess the facilities of leather manufacturers," for "traceability, energy conservation, [and] responsible management of waste products."